shorepine/alles/README.md

 #define WIFI_PASS "your password"
 ```

-Just run `make flash` to build and flash to the board after setup.
+Just run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board after setup.

 ## Using it